Skip to main content

 I can’t speak for the product management team regarding WPE and support for policy signing, however I am interested in understanding your use-case a little further.

 The role of policy signing has its origins in our support for Group Policy, where often the teams crafting EPM policy were separate from those charged with distributing it out to the endpoint estate.
-As such policy signing provided a way for the integrity of the policy to be maintained where that disconnect existed between author and endpoint exists.
+As such policy signing provided a way for the integrity of the policy to be maintained where that disconnect existed between author and endpoint.

 In the context of BI (and PM Cloud) the policy configuration is performing within an audited management interface by the EPM administrator, and then delivered directly to the endpoint via the secure authenticated channel created by the client-side adapter to the management platform.